7 Business Energy Procurement Tips and Tricks as a Guide

 5.Make sure you are not being charged out of contract prices or that you're on a deemed contract/ deemed rates.
 This can happen when a contract has expired or no contract has ever been negotiated when you moved into premises.
 These energy prices are extremely high and you should immediately move to a fixed term contract either with your existing supplier or an alternative supplier.

 6.Be choosy when selecting your supplier.
-Good brokers will be picky for you anyway but if you're going it alone then many cheap (often new entrants to the market) energy suppliers are keen to win your business with cheap energy tariffs but can lack the experience in customer support and infrastructure resulting in unacceptable aftercare and support.
+Good consultants will be picky for you anyway but if you're going it alone then many cheap (often new entrants to the market) energy suppliers are keen to win your business with cheap energy tariffs but can lack the experience in customer support and infrastructure resulting in unacceptable aftercare and support.

-7.Engage the market when prices offer good value (a good broker will do this for you) for your circumstances and business, not just when your contract is about to expire.
+7.Engage the market when prices offer good value (a good consultant will do this for you) for your circumstances and business, not just when your contract is about to expire.
 When it comes to energy procurement, this is one of the biggest mistakes businesses make.
 For some businesses there's not much advantage to buying further out than a few months but because businesses don't have to wait to buy electricity 2 or 3 months out from renewal; if the market has good pricing 18 months out, that's when some should be buying.

 "Compare the market.
 Although suppliers are increasing their prices, the market is extremely competitive and so suppliers are under pressure to keep prices down in order to gain new and keep existing business.
 Compare business energy across the full range of both large and small energy suppliers (or outsourcing the practice) to ensure you get the best deal on business energy."